FU-Solutions/zabbix_kubernetes_checks/README.md

 For worker nodes the whole kubeconfig part can be skipped.

-That means you can just copy the config `./UserParameters/kube_wrk.conf` into the `zabbix-agent.d` directory and make sure that the UserParameters file has the right owner and mode:
+That means you can just copy the config `./UserParameters/kube_wrk.conf` into the `zabbix-agent2.d` directory and make sure that the UserParameters file has the right owner and mode:

 ```bash
 sudo chown zabbix. /etc/zabbix/zabbix_agent2.d/k8s.conf